samoo11/environmental-ml-rs-journey/README.md

 ---

 ## 🛠 Tools & Technologies

+### **Remote Sensing & Cloud Platforms**
 - Google Earth Engine (JavaScript & Python APIs)

-- Python (NumPy, Pandas, Matplotlib, Scikit‑learn, Xarray)
-- Remote sensing datasets (CHIRPS, MODIS, Landsat, Sentinel)
+### **Python Ecosystem**
+- NumPy
+- Pandas
+- Matplotlib
+- Scikit‑learn
+- Xarray

+### **Datasets**
+- CHIRPS
+- MODIS
+- Landsat
+- Sentinel

+### **Version Control**
-- Git & GitHub for version control and documentation
+- Git & GitHub for documentation and reproducibility

 ---

+## ▶️ How to Use This Repository

+Each project is self‑contained.
+To explore a project:

+1. Open the project folder (e.g., `project02/`)
+2. Read the `README.md` for workflow and details
+3. Check the `code/` folder for scripts
+4. Explore the `outputs/` directory for maps, figures, and tables
+5. Review `notes.md` for insights and learning steps

+---

 ## 📌 About This Journey

 This repository is part of a long‑term plan to build a strong, visible portfolio in environmental data science.
 Each project is designed to be:

 - Practical
 - Reproducible
 - Professionally documented
-- Useful for future research or job applications
+- Useful for future research, collaboration, or job applications

 ---

 ## 📬 Contact

-If you’re interested in collaboration or research discussions, feel free to reach out.
+If you’re interested in collaboration or research discussions, feel free to reach out:

+**Email:** sajjad.moghalanloo@gmail.com